 The Hospital Security Committee approves and maintains a list of approved games consoles.
 Patients are allowed to own and access a games console but there is a limited list of what console & MP3 players they can own.

 Patients can own and access an MP3 player, they can be purchased through the Hospital patient shop.
 Pre-loaded MP3 players will not be permitted into the hospital.

 Each patient is individually risk assessed and the type of items that they can keep in their rooms will differ.
 What isn’t kept in their bedroom will either be kept in their personal locker on the ward or in storage.

 As a general rule the following can be kept in a patient’s bedroom:

-If you are a carer, friend or relative of a patient and would like information, please contact the Family Support Team on 01777 247571.
-Alternatively, visit our Rampton Hospital Family Support Team pages.
+If you are a carer, friend or relative of a patient and would like information, please contact the Family and Volunteer Support Service on 01777 247571.
+Alternatively, visit our Rampton Hospital Family and Volunteer Support Service pages.